tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 These are some things you should observe with my coding sessions

 - My instructions are messy.
 I can ask for one thing, but ask for something completely different right after.
 Claude Code needs to be able to track all my instructions and address them all.
-- My instructions needs to be interpreted.
-The words from me needs to be corroborated with the context found in the code.
+- My instructions need to be interpreted.
+The words from me need to be corroborated with the context found in the code.
 - The description of the environment is incomplete.
-The model may not served all the information.
-It is up to the agent to discover, and also decide spend tokens in discovering.
+The model may not be served all the information.
+It is up to the agent to discover, and also decide to spend tokens in discovering.
 - The reward needs to be inferred.
 When the sessions ends, it might be that the task is complete.
 It might be that I have given up and copied the entire conversation to Codex.

- Sandbox benchmarks like SWE bench is different from the real world coding scenario
+Sandbox benchmarks like SWE-bench are different from real world coding scenarios

 - Instructions are precise.
-There is only usually only one task that is to be solved.
+There is usually only one task that is to be solved.
 There are instructions on how to reproduce the issue.
 - Instructions are clear.
 There is only one way to interpret the instruction.
 - The environment is reproducible.
 - The reward is clear.
 Benchmarks have processes to calculate the performance of the model.
 If the model is tasked to fix an issue, there are held-out test cases that the model needs to pass.
 If the model passes the test cases, the model succeeded, otherwise not.

 Evaluating the model in a sandboxed benchmark is straightforward, you just run a script.
-Of course, there is a lot of work in curating the tasks for SWE bench, and good taste is needed to for good tasks.
+Of course, there is a lot of work in curating the tasks for SWE-bench, and good taste is needed for good tasks.

 Evaluating the model against coding sessions is more involved.
-There are no ground truth here.
+There is no ground truth here.
 There is no script to run to confirm whether the task is correctly done.
 You cannot reproduce the user's environment because you do not have access to the environment.

 You will need to create your own standards on what is good and what is bad.
 The remainder of the coding sessions could provide clues, but you still need to have your own judgment.